jwr/msp430_usi_i2c/README.md

 MIT.
 I believe in freedom, which means I believe in letting you do whatever you want with this code.

+If you like the code and find it useful, please take a look at PartsBox (https://partsbox.com/), my app that lets you take control of your electronic parts inventory, parts ordering/purchasing, BOM pricing, and production.

 # Features

 * Small.